anikasian/WordJumble/README.md

 ****

-I have provided `inputfile.txt` with the highest difficulty being 12 letters.
+I have provided `textfile.txt` with the highest difficulty being 12 letters.
 You may edit or create or your list of words as long as it follows these conditions:
 - Distinction between each adjacent level is one letter.
 You cannot advance from a level of 5 letters to a level of 7.<br>
 - First level must be a minimum of 3 letters.
 Program will not work if there is a level with 2 letters.<br>
 - This program does not know if the words in the textfile are dictionary words or not.
 It will read a word and erase any characters that are not from a-z.
 It will remove capital letters, numbers, and nother notations. <br>